 How are new students registered for classes?

-Students are registered in three classes before they arrive for Orientation.
+- Students are then registered for 2 classes before they arrive for June Orientation.
+You can view the schedule by using the information included in task #4.
 The courses new students are registered for have been selected by the department chair of the discipline in which the student has expressed an interest.
-If the student is undecided, faculty and the professional advising staff have selected courses that will both satisfy the Integrative Studies requirements and expose the student to potential areas of interest.
+If the student has not indicated a specific academic major, faculty and the professional advising staff have selected courses that will both satisfy the Integrative Studies requirements and expose the student to potential areas of interest.
 The courses undecided students are registered for will apply to their overall graduation requirements regardless of the major the student ultimately selects.

 How do I get an advisor?

 All new students will be assigned an advisor in their academic area.
 Students who have not yet chosen a specific academic direction will be advised by the professional advisors in the Academic and Career Advising Center.

 Advising assignments will occur prior to the start of the fall 2016 semester.

 With the aid of federal funds, the College provides on-campus employment opportunities for students with demonstrated financial need.
 Students who have received a Federal Work-Study (FWS) award will receive a FWS Authorization Card from the Financial Aid Office by email.
 The FWS Authorization Card is required for students to be hired for an on-campus position.

 A Job Fair is held on Tuesday of the first week of classes where students can find out about vacancies from many different departments on Campus.
 After the first week of classes, students can check the Student Employment listings on the Financial Aid Web page.